pencilresearch/OpenScanner/README.md

 Open Scanner is written in Swift and built with SwiftUI.
 It uses Core Data for data storage, and CloudKit for synchronization.
 It supports iOS 16.0+ and visionOS 1.2+.

 Contributions to the project, either as issues or pull requests, are welcome.

+The version numbers in [Releases](https://github.com/pencilresearch/OpenScanner/releases) correspond to the version numbers in Open Scanner's App Store listing.